jthomperoo/predictive-horizontal-pod-autoscaler/example/simple-holt-winters/README.md

-# Persistent Linear Example
+# Simple Holt-Winters Example

 ## Overview

-This example is showing a predictive horizontal pod autoscaler using a linear regression model, with persistent volume storage, so if the scaler is deleted the data will persist.
+This example is showing a predictive horizontal pod autoscaler using holt-winters exponential smoothing time series prediction, with no persistent storage, so if the scaler is deleted the data will not persist.

 ## Usage
 If you want to deploy this onto your cluster, you first need to install the [Custom Pod Autoscaler Operator](https://github.com/jthomperoo/custom-pod-autoscaler-operator), follow the [installation guide for instructions for installing the operator](https://github.com/jthomperoo/custom-pod-autoscaler-operator/blob/master/INSTALL.md).

 This example was based on the [Horizontal Pod Autoscaler Walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).

-You must first set up a Persistent volume on your cluster, this example will assume you are using Minikube.
-1. Open a shell to the node `minikube ssh`.
-2. Create a data dir `sudo mkdir /mnt/data`.
-3. Exit the shell `exit`.
-Now your persistent volume is set up, you can set up the autoscaler.

 1. Use `kubectl apply -f deployment.yaml` to spin up the app/deployment to manage, called `php-apache`.
 2. Use `kubectl apply -f phpa.yaml` to start the autoscaler, pointing at the previously created deployment.